ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 The purpose of a DLL build is to allow adding plugins to an editor build without having to rebuild (recompile) the build itself.

-SO far, the two most common integration methods include:
+So far, the two most common integration methods included:

 * Using pre-compiled builds.
 This can be either one of the official builds or a custom build.
 In this case, adding a plugin requires recompiling the entire build.
 * Integrating the editor from source.
 In this case, if you want to add a plugin, your application needs to be recompiled.

 In some advanced use cases, the list of available plugins cannot be limited &mdash; it should be possible to add plugins without any access to Node.js.
 In other words, plugins should be built (compiled) separately from the editor's core.

-That is where DLL builds come to the rescue.
+This is where the DLL builds come to the rescue.

-DLL builds are based on the [DLL webpack](https://webpack.js.org/plugins/dll-plugin/) plugin that provides a CKEditor 5 base DLL and a set of [DLL consumer plugins](https://webpack.js.org/plugins/dll-plugin/#dllreferenceplugin).
+DLL builds are based on the [DLL webpack](https://webpack.js.org/plugins/dll-plugin/) plugin that provides a CKEditor 5 **base DLL** and a set of **[DLL consumer plugins](https://webpack.js.org/plugins/dll-plugin/#dllreferenceplugin)**.

 Currently, CKEditor 5 does not come with a ready-to-use DLL build.
 Using this integration method requires creating it on your own, based on the tools available in the {@link framework/guides/contributing/development-environment CKEditor 5 development environment}.

-Follow the [Ship CKEditor 5 DLLs](https://github.com/ckeditor/ckeditor5/issues/9145) issue for updates (and add 👍).
+Follow the [Ship CKEditor 5 DLLs](https://github.com/ckeditor/ckeditor5/issues/9145) issue for updates (and add 👍&nbsp;).

 ## Anatomy of a DLL build